-60.-(1) A procuring entity may use pre-qualification procedures with a view to identifying tenderers that are qualified, before the invitation to tender -
+- (1) A procuring entity may use pre-qualification procedures with a view to identifying tenderers that are qualified, before the invitation to tender - (a) in order to identify qualified persons; (Deleted by Act 13 of 2020)

-- (a) in order to identify qualified persons, or may use the results of a pre-qualification procedure used by another procuring entity to identify qualified persons; - (b) for the public procurement of large or complex works; - (c) in other cases of particularly high value or complex public procurement, such as industrial plant, or in case of framework arrangements.

-(2) A procurement entity shall invite pre-qualification applications by causing an invitation to prequalify to be published in at least two newspapers of wide circulation in Saint Lucia or in a newspaper of wide regional or international circulation.

-(3) An invitation to pre-qualify must contain -

-- (a) the name and address of the procurement entity; - (b) in the case of - (i) goods, the nature, quantity and place of delivery of the goods to be supplied and the country of origin, - (ii) works, the nature and location of the works to be effected, - (iii) technical services, the nature of the technical services and the location where such services are to be provided; - (c) the desired or required time for the supply of the goods or for the completion of the works, or the timetable for the provision of the services; - (d) the criteria and procedures to be used to evaluate the qualifications of persons;

-- (e) a declaration, which may not be subsequently altered that persons may participate in the procurement procedures regardless of nationality, or a declaration that participation is limited on the basis of nationality; - (f) the price, if any, charged by the procuring entity for the pre-qualification document; - (g) the currency and means of payment for the prequalification document; - (h) where the information required under paragraphs (a) to(g) is already known - - (i) the place for the submission of pre-qualification applications and the deadline; - (ii) the means to obtain the pre-qualification document and the place where the pre-qualification document can be obtained; - (iii) the price charged by the procuring entity for the pre-qualification document; - (iv) the currency and terms of payment for the prequalification document; - (v) the language in which the pre-qualification document is available; - (vi) the place for the submission of pre-qualification applications, the time allowed for the preparation of pre-qualification applications which is not less than four weeks and the deadline.

-(4) Where pre-qualification procedures are held, the procuring entity shall provide pre-qualification documents to all tenderers responding to the invitation to pre-qualify, so as to provide them with the information required to prepare and submit pre-qualification applications.

-(5) The pre-qualification document under subsection (4) must include -

-(a) instructions for preparation and submission of a prequalification application;
+- (b) for the public procurement of large or complex works; - (c) in other cases of particularly high value or complex public procurement, such as industrial plant, or in case of framework arrangements. - (2) A procuring entity shall invite pre-qualification applications by causing an invitation to prequalify to be published in the manner specified for open competitive tendering under section 57(3) to (5).
+(Substituted by Act 13 of 2020) - (3) An invitation to pre-qualify must contain - (a) the name and address of the procurement entity; - (b) in the case of - (i) goods, the nature, quantity and place of delivery of the goods to be supplied and the country of origin, - (ii) works, the nature and location of the works to be effected, - (iii) technical services, the nature of the technical services and the location where such services are to be provided; - (c) the desired or required time for the supply of the goods or for the completion of the works, or the timetable for the provision of the services; - (d) the criteria and procedures to be used to evaluate the qualifications of persons; - (e) a declaration, which may not be subsequently altered that persons may participate in the procurement procedures regardless of nationality, or a declaration that participation is limited on the basis of nationality; - (f) the price, if any, charged by the procuring entity for the pre-qualification document; - (g) the currency and means of payment for the pre-qualification document; - (h) where the information required under paragraphs (a) to (g) is already known - - the place for the submission of pre-qualification applications and the deadline, - (ii) the means to obtain the pre-qualification document and the place where the pre-qualification document can be obtained, - (iii) the price charged by the procuring entity for the pre-qualification document, - (iv) the currency and terms of payment for the pre- qualification document, - (v) the language in which the pre-qualification document is available, - (vi) the place for the submission of pre-qualification applications, the time allowed for the preparation of pre-qualification applications which is not less than 4 weeks and the deadline. - (4) Where pre-qualification procedures are held, the procuring entity shall provide pre-qualification documents to all tenderers responding to the invitation to pre-qualify, so as to provide them with the information required to prepare and submit pre-qualification applications. - (5) The pre-qualification document under subsection (4) must include - (a) instructions for preparation and submission of a pre-qualification application;